oneearedrabbit/shell/ROADMAP.md

 TODO:

-- [ ] Massive cleanup:
 - [ ] Fix sandbox unit tests
-  - [ ] Handle exceptions better, review edge cases
-  - [ ] Error pages: 404, 500
 - [ ] Disable Plausible in dev environment
 - [ ] Make editor to fill the entire screen on /@namespace page
 - [ ] Split up web and socket containers
 - [ ] More careful mobile support and responsiviness